Epic Games to transform Cary Towne Center into new headquarters by 2024

 Turnbridge and Denali acquired the Cary Towne Center mall in Jan.
 2019, according to an Epic Games spokesperson.

-"We're extremely proud that Epic has chosen to call Cary home for their new global headquarters, and we greatly appreciate the company's recognition of Cary's existing assets as well as the unlimited potential of the area for their growing business," said Cary mayor Harold Weinbrecht.
+"We're extremely proud that Epic has chosen to call Cary home for their new global headquarters, and we greatly appreciate the company's recognition of Cary's existing assets as well as the unlimited potential of the area for their growing business," Weinbrecht said.
 "We look forward to continuing to work closely and collaboratively with the Epic team as they conceptualize their new campus, and we're honored to partner with them on this exciting new development."

 Epic plans to continue to work with the town of Cary, Turnbridge and Denali on the development.